Envirometrix/PredictiveSoilMapping/main.md

 ### Collecting New Field O&M Data

-Next, consider the challenges and opportunities associated with selecting, collecting, recording and using new field observations and laboratory measurements.

 The Africa Soil Information Service (AfSIS) project (http://www.africasoils.net) provides a powerful example of how new field observations and laboratory analysed